psycedelicAI/AI-Continuity-Architecture-Method/README.md

 - what decisions have already been made;
 - how the project is organized;
 - how future work should continue;
-- which uncertainties and contradictions remain unresolved.
+- which uncertainties and contradictions remain unresolved;
+- which information has authority;
+- which material is historical, proposed, or unverified.

 The goal is not maximum memory.